Walking Meditation: How to Meditate While Walking

 Walking Meditation

-You might walk in the city or village, in a local park or on a hiking trail.
-What do you do when walking?
-Where does your attention go?
+You may practice walking meditation while walking in the city or village, in a local park, or on a hiking trail.

 • Do you walk with earphones, listening to music or a podcast?

-What Are the Benefits of Walking Meditation and Why Practice It?
+What Are the Benefits of Walking Meditation?

-It’s an opportunity to take advantage of the time you spend on walking, and spend it on meditation.
+It’s an opportunity to take advantage of the time you spend on walking and spend it on meditation.

 • Walking meditation helps you focus your mind and avoid getting distracted by meaningless and useless thoughts.